scott1028/HTML5-Web-Worker-Study/README.md

 - Using JS Library by `importScripts('script1.js');`

 ```
-// `importScripts` Only Availalbe in Web Worker Scope
+// `importScripts` Only Availalbe in Web Worker Scope and `Allowed Cross Domain Import`.
 //
 // worker.js:
 importScripts('script1.js');